-Alcohol such as beer, wine or liquor breaks down differently in each person’s body.
+Alcoholic beverages such as beer, wine and liquor break down differently in each person’s body.
 The substance is absorbed into the bloodstream through the stomach and the walls of the small intestines, affecting the kidneys, bladder, liver, lungs and skin.

 Upon consumption, alcohol enters the stomach and intestines.
 Once the substance enters the capillaries surrounding the stomach and small intestines, it enters passageways that lead to the portal vein, which passes through the liver and branches out into the capillaries.

-Once the substance enters the bloodstream, it affects all major organs in your body, including the heart and brain.
+When the substance enters the bloodstream, it affects all major organs in your body, including the heart and brain.
+That’s why heavy drinking can cause a variety of alcohol-related diseases and disorders.
 Alcohol reaches all body tissues except bone and fat.

 Take the first step toward recovery today.